Rimadyl For Dogs

-For dog owners, CBD-rich hemp oil is a safe and effective Rimadyl substitute for dogs with joint pain and inflammation.
+For dog owners, full spectrum CBD-rich hemp oil is a safe and effective Rimadyl substitute for dogs with joint pain and inflammation.
 CBD oil in the form of liquid tintures or CBD dog treats is a powerful natural treatment therapy; and it’s easy to use as your dog’s daily health supplement.

 CBD oil has numerous benefits and advantages over Rimadyl.
 In a recent study, CBD oil was shown to be a safe and effective treatment for canines with Osteoarthritis, as it decreased their pain & stiffness and measurably increased their activity levels.

 More good news for dog owners.
 A 2018 survey of US veterinarians showed that many vets believed CBD was an effective treatment for a dog who has progressively deteriorating and painful conditions like osteoarthritis.

 Knowing the risk of long-term prescription pain medication, many pet parents are looking for a more natural, holistic approach to safely managing their dog’s pain.

 While clinical research is still in it’s infancy regarding the potential therapeutic benefits of CBD, another plant cannabinoid, CBDa (Cannabidiolic Acid), from full-spectrum hemp oil is thought to provide better analgesic effects than CBD alone.

 Until recently, CBD has been viewed as the more important cannabinoid for decreased pain and manufacturers have, through a process called “decarboxylation” intentionally converted CBDA into CBD to expose it’s diverse therapeutic benefits.